TubercularOx/darkhaunter/fineline.md

 [Comic 477](https://www.giantitp.com/comics/oots0477.html)

-The Hunting Horror is printed with the *Shot on the Run* feat, but it doesn’t qualify for it: it lacks the prerequisites.
+The Hunting Horror is printed with the *Shot on the Run* feat, but it doesn’t qualify for it: it has the Dexterity, but lacks the prerequisite feats.
 Even if it had those, its only ranged attack is a vomit ability, making the feat an odd choice.

 However, the Hunting Horror does qualify for *Shock Wave* (Draconomicon, p.
 73).
 Swapping out *Shot on the Run* for *Shock Wave* serves two purposes.